Project-MONAI/tutorials/bundle/get_started.md

 Please note that a MONAI bundle doesn't require any hard-coded logic in the config, so users can define the config content in any structure.

 For the first step, import `os` and `glob` to use in the `python expressions` (start with `$`), then define input / output environments and enable `cudnn.benchmark` for better performance.

+The `dataset_dir` in the config is the directory of downloaded dataset.
+Please check the `root_dir` and update this accordingly when you are writing your config.

 Note that the `imports` are only used to execute the `python expressions`, and already imported `monai`, `numpy`, `np`, `torch` internally as these are mininum dependencies of MONAI.